Code-Institute-Submissions/MS2-Fund-Holiday/README.md

     Jquery link in index file updated.
     Calls made for Anguilla, Antigua and Cyprus.
 Console successfully showing holidays from Calendarific.
 Previous selection is not showing.
     "RY", the last 2 letters in "Choose Country" is not showing.
+.
+Checked table headings are showing on the page after adding Bootstrap temple.
+Performing as expected.
+Formatting to be updated post logic.
 ## Deployment

 To deploy this page to GitHub Pages from it's Github repository the following steps were taken: